lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 }
 ```

 This method, gets the `CommandBuffer` instance that should be used for the frame that we are in (for the image that we are rendering to).
 It also gets the `Fence`associated to that `CommandBuffer`.
-We invoke the `fenceWait` and the `reset` one to prevent submitting a `CommandBuffer` which is still been used.
 Finally, we submit the command to the queue, retrieving also the semaphore that has been used to signal the acquisition of the current swap chain image.
 This is done by invoking a new method in the `Queue` class, named `submit`.
 The meaning of the arguments of this method will be explained when we analyzed its definition:

 ```java
 public class Queue {